Alexander Isak: Newcastle striker wants to leave amid Liverpool interest - but what happens now?

 Newcastle and Alexander Isak have drawn a line in the sand over the striker's future; Isak publicly hit out at Newcastle on social media on Tuesday, with Liverpool keen to sign him; watch Newcastle vs Liverpool live on Sky Sports on Monday from 6.30pm, kick-off 8pm

+Liverpool would have hoped to have Alexander Isak lining up for them against Newcastle on Monday Night Football this evening - but the Swedish forward remains in a transfer stand-off with the Magpies with a week to go until Deadline Day.

-Newcastle forward Alexander Isak put out an explosive statement on Tuesday night regarding his transfer stand-off - saying his future with the Magpies "cannot continue" over "broken promises" made by the club.
+Isak put out an explosive statement last Tuesday regarding the ongoing saga, saying his Newcastle career "cannot continue" following "broken promises" made by the club.

 This is after Liverpool saw a £110m bid rejected by Newcastle earlier this summer.